docker/docs/docker-hub/publish/index.md

 ## Vulnerability scanning

 [Docker Scout](/scout/){:
-target="blank" rel="noopener" class=""} provides automatic vulnerability scanning for images published to Docker Hub.
+target="blank" rel="noopener" class=""} provides automatic vulnerability scanning for DVP images published to Docker Hub.
 Scanning images ensures that the published content is secure, and proves to developers that they can trust the image.
 You can enable scanning on a per-repository basis, refer to [vulnerability scanning](/docker-hub/vulnerability-scanning/){: